margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the light in the Christian Science Mother Church
 * Grateful for the first responders
 * Grateful for the man working with the USPS in the postal service
+* Grateful for the spontaneous interaction with people outside playing with light lasers, light swords

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.